-Myth: Symptoms very extremely from hour to hour, day to day.
-A person with POTS can be bedridden one day and feeling very energized the next.
+Fact: Symptoms can vary from hour to hour or day to day.
+A person with POTS can be bedridden one day and feel very energized the next.
 There's no way of predicting how a person with POTS will feel on any given day.

 Read The Spoon Theory for an analogy to help understand more about those living with P.O.T.S and other disabilities.